Wondered about the origin of this day in English history? Just what is this St Georges Day all about and what’s the story behind it?

 The Crusaders and Richard the Lionheart would wear the red cross of St George on their white tunics.
 This would symbolize both symbolize chivalry and bravery, which were characteristics of Saint George.

 The Crusaders brought this emblem of Saint George to Britain sometime in the 12th Century.
-Then later in two hundred years after that he was recognized as the Patron Saint of England.
+Then two hundred years after that he was recognized as the Patron Saint of England.

 This was a time of the English reformation during the Tudor period.
 At this time George became the primary patron saint of England.
 The first recorded date that his cross was used in conjunction with Royalty was in 1545.